Close

 Financial Need

-For scholarship administration purposes, financial need is the difference between the Cost of Attendance (COA) at SDSU and the Student Aid Index (SAI).
-As long as there is at least a $1 difference, applicants are considered to have financial need.
+Gross financial need is determined by the following calculation: Cost of Attendance (COA) at SDSU minus the Student Aid Index (SAI).
+As long as there is at least a $1 difference, applicants are considered to have gross financial need for scholarship matching purposes.

 Demographics